tomjaguarpaw/H2/posts/good-design-and-type-safety-in-yahtzee.markdown

 ### Make illegal states unrepresentable

-Our invariant is that number of `DiceChoice`s must be the same as the number of `DiceVals`.
+Our invariant is that the number of `DiceChoice`s must be the same as the number of `DiceVals`.
 Semantically, we actually want something
 stronger: each of the `DiceChoice`s corresponds to exactly one of the `DiceVals`.
 In my experience this is the single most common